If I made a list of my favorite road trip adventures in the US, a Miami to Key West road trip would definitely be floating near the top.

 I didn’t include the Everglades in this guide as most people visit as a day trip from Miami and not en route to the Keys, but please know that it is a possibility and a sensible detour if you opt to do it!

 This first part of the itinerary takes you from Miami to Key Largo, where you will find plenty of places to stay overnight.
+There are all-inclusive resorts, some of the best meditation retreats in Florida, and more alternative (and relaxing) places to call home for a while.

 The distance is only about an hour and a half, maximum, and most people choose to skip Key Largo, but I think it is an underrated place due to its parks and refuges and that it is worth a stop (or an overnight).